laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 healthcare organizations 20 free licenses for six months.
 Additionally, any other business new to PagerDuty can get six free PagerDuty licenses for six months.

+#### Mural

+- [Mural](https://blog.mural.co/remote-work-resilience) - Mural is a digital workspace for visual collaboration that enables its users to create diagrams for design thinking and agile methodologies and provides tools to conduct impactful meetings and workshops.
+Mural has recently introduced a free 90-day trial plan for new users, which they can quickly activate with the help of a chatbot.
+The company now also conducts a series of “Suddenly Remote” webinars that help companies quickly jump to the remote model.

 #### Igloo

 - [Igloo](https://bcp.igloodigitalworkplace.com) - gloo Software, which provides cloud-based digital workplace solutions, announced a free